 - Wear a Hands-Free Pumping Bra: A hands-free pumping bra is an excellent addition to a converted nursing bra as it allows you to multitask while pumping.
 A hands-free bra will hold the pump flanges in place, freeing up your hands for reading, working on your laptop, or even caring for your baby.

 - Adjust the Bra Straps: Adjust the bra straps to provide adequate support for your breasts during pumping.
-Adjusting the straps will also ensure that the pump flanges are appropriately aligned with your nipples.
+Adjusting the straps will also ensure the pump flanges align appropriately with your nipples.

 - Use Nursing Pads: Leaking during pumping can be expected.
 So using nursing pads can help to absorb any excess milk and prevent it from getting onto your clothes or the bra.